 Finding sources for tiny fasteners and small quantities of the materials you need to build your projects used to be a problem.
 If you needed a few small stainless steel screws, you had to buy a box of 100.
-If you needed a foot of a particular kind and shape of metal, the “cutting charges” could run more than cost of the material.
+If you need a foot of a particular kind and shape of metal, the “cutting charges” could run more than the cost of the material.
 Either that or you could rummage through the bins at your local scrap metal dealer in hopes of finding what you need.
-Now there are a number of places that allow you to shop by phone or directly online and get just exactly what you need delivered to your door, FAST!
+Now you can shop by phone or online and get just exactly what you need to be delivered to your door, FAST!
 Here are some places that make purchasing just what is on your materials list an easy task.

 Online Metals offers a great selection of metal and plastic shapes.
 There is no cutting charge, no minimum order and orders go out within 24 hours.
 They were one of the first to offer this service on the web and still one of the biggest.
 To check out the selection or to order, click on the link to the left.

 Microfasteners.com is another provider of small nuts, bolts, screws, rivets and other fasteners that you might want to add to your list of resources: You can download their entire catalog, and they will sell in small quantities.